NorfolkDataSci/learning-git/index.md

 <ul style="padding-bottom:20px;padding-top:40px;">
   <li>
     Start work on a "branch".
-It's a copy of your current state.
+It's a copy of your current state
     <div class="code-div">
       git checkout -b my_branch
     </div>
   </li>
   <li>
-    This branch is only local.
-Push it to GitHub.
+    This branch is only local, so push it to GitHub
     <div class="code-div">
       git push -u origin my_branch
     </div>
   </li>
   <li>
-    Make a change to the README.md file, commit, & push.
+    Make a change to the README.md file, commit, & push
   </li>
   <li>
     Next switch back to master branch and look at README.md